 State tax penalties can be just as harsh as those imposed by the IRS.
 In the most severe cases, the state can even prosecute you for a crime if it believes that your failure to file tax returns was part of a fraudulent scheme.
 Just like other crimes, the punishment can include time in jail.

-However, the majority of taxpayers who don't file their state returns are subject to penalties, interest and other fees in addition to the amount of tax due.
+However, the majority of taxpayers who don't file their state returns are only subject to penalties, interest and other fees in addition to the amount of tax due.
 And since your account is charged on a monthly basis, the longer you wait, the more you'll pay.
 Some states can even put liens on your property, seize your assets, garnish wages and intercept a federal tax refund if too much time passes without any tax return or tax payment.